blockbyte7/blackjack-fhevm/README.md

 # ♠️ CipherJack – Encrypted Blackjack DApp Suite

 CipherJack blends a cinematic blackjack experience with Zama's FHEVM so that every card stays private until it is safe to reveal.
-This repo now tracks the two halves of the product: a polished React frontend for players and a Hardhat-backed smart-contract workspace for builders.
-The structure and documentation take cues from previous Zama contest winners so reviewers can verify functionality without digging through multiple branches.
+This repo tracks the two halves of the product: a polished React frontend for players and a Hardhat-backed smart-contract workspace for builders.

 ## 📚 Contents
 1. [Highlights](#-highlights)